-Hurricane Maria left a trail of destruction through the Caribbean, just two weeks after Hurricane Irma devastated the area.
-Maria battered Dominica, leaving at least 15 dead, before crossing through the U.S. Virgin Islands as a Category 5 phenomenon.
+Hurricane Maria is leaving a trail of destruction through the Caribbean, just two weeks after Hurricane Irma devastated the area.
+Maria battered Dominica, leaving at least seven dead, before crossing through the U.S. Virgin Islands as a Category 5 phenomenon.
 Then the storm made landfall in Puerto Rico Wednesday morning as a Category 4, the first one of that strength to hit the U.S. territory since 1932.

-After the region has been hit by two hurricanes of such magnitude, emergency relief and long-term recovery efforts in the Caribbean will take months, if not years.
-Organizations on the ground need your support now more than ever — be it through volunteering, offering monetary donations, or sending supplies to the area.
-If you're interested in helping the victims of the storm, below you'll find a list of organizations that could use your help.
+After the area has been hit by two hurricanes of such magnitude, emergency relief and long-term recovery efforts in the Caribbean will take months, if not years.
+Organisations on the ground need your support now more than ever — be it through volunteering, offering monetary donations, or sending supplies to the area.
+If you're interested in helping the victims of the storm, below you'll find a list of organisations that could use your help.

 The first lady of Puerto Rico Beatriz Rosselló and a group of companies created Unidos por Puerto Rico to help the victims of the storm.